Quantum Bayesian Error Mitigation Employing Poisson Modelling over the Hamming Spectrum for Quantum Error Mitigation: Background

 With respect to the readout results on quantum computers, the results of quantum computers are usually interpreted as a pairs of bit-string to observation count.
-This high-level representation of results inherently loses all spatial information within the Hamming spectrum.
-For example, the result of the homogeneous "1" bit-string (i.e. "11111") is most distant from the homogeneous "0" bit-string (i.e. "00000"), with respect to Hamming distance.
-To capture the spatial nature of results from a quantum circuit induction, state graphs can be adopted \cite{tannu2022hammer}.
-The vertices of this graph contain information regarding observation count.
-The label of a vertex is the observation bit-string.
-The edge between two vertices represents the probabilistic Hamming distance between the two bit-strings.
+This high-level string representation of results inherently loses all spatial information within the Hamming spectrum.
+To capture the spatial nature of results, \emph{State Graphs}, whereby each observation bit string represents a node in a graph, can be adopted \cite{tannu2022hammer}.
+In this graph, vertices represent observations and the edges between them signify a connection between the two observations.
+An example is presented in the Q-BEEP architecture, Figure \ref{fig:section_guide}.